ChromatinCardiff/DanielPassProcessingPipelines/README.md

 Otherwise jump into the scripts folders of:

 * Core scripts: Things that are completed and have posix or flag based input
+ * [BAM2SizePlot.py]https://github.com/ChromatinCardiff/ALD is the package for 3D plotting size differentiateing chromatin accessibility data.

-* R-scripts: Often environment-specific processing and charting mid-length scripts.
-Probably not too helpful without my explaining them.
+* R-scripts: Often esoteric and environment-specific processing and charting mid-length scripts, ask if explanation needed.
-* General Tidbits: Helpful parts and notes
+* General Tidbits: Helpful oneliners and notes
 * Unfinished: Scripts that are still in progress, or have been paused for a later date.
 Would not recommend.